qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/network_analysis.rst

 or `NetworkX <https://networkx.lanl.gov/>`_.

 To calculate edge properties the programming pattern `strategy <https://en.wikipedia.org/wiki/Strategy_pattern>`_ is used.
-For now only :api:`QgsNetworkDistanceStrategy <classQgsNetworkDistanceStrategy.html>` strategy (that takes into account the length of the route) and :api:`QgsNetworkSpeedStrategy <classQgsNetworkSpeedStrategy.html>` (that also considers the speed) are availabile.
+For now only :class:`QgsNetworkDistanceStrategy <qgis.analysis.QgsNetworkDistanceStrategy>` strategy (that takes into account the length of the route) and :class:`QgsNetworkSpeedStrategy <qgis.analysis.QgsNetworkSpeedStrategy>` (that also considers the speed) are availabile.
 You can implement your own strategy that will use all necessary parameters.
 For example, RoadGraph plugin uses a strategy that computes travel time